 If you have a molar pregnancy, you will feel pregnant, because pregnancy hormones are present even if fetal tissue is not.
 However, there are another set of symptoms that are rarely part of a healthy pregnancy.
-If you are having these symptoms, check in with your doctor-common tests done during early pregnancy (HCG levels, pelvic ultrasound) will let your doctor know if there is the possibility of a molar pregnancy.
+If you are having these symptoms, check in with your doctor; common tests done during early pregnancy (HCG levels, pelvic ultrasound) will let your doctor know if there is the possibility of a molar pregnancy.

-Uterus is large for age of pregnancy
+The uterus is large for the age of pregnancy

 Grape-shaped tissue discharge (cystic placenta)

 Symptoms of hyperthyroidism (fast heart rate, nervousness, heat intolerance)

 Preeclampsia-like symptoms as early as the first or second trimester (high blood pressure, swelling)